jajanel/chicken-tinder-react/README.md

 # Chicken Tender

-A simple React.js application to find the chicken of your dreams!
+A simple application to find the chicken of your dreams!
 Swipe left or right depending on your preferences and get matched when they like you too.

+Project made to learn React.js using Vite and Bootstrap.

 ## Features